 - Take a closer look before you approve cookies on any website, especially a site that seems suspicious.

-- Send unsolicited emails to the spam folder, and do not open any attachments from senders you don’t recognize.
+- Send unsolicited emails to the spam folder, and do not open any attachments from senders you don’t recognise.

 - Partner with a managed security operations provider who can provide 24×7, human-led monitoring, detection, and response to detect polymorphic malware that automated tools miss.